sttachoires/pgm/README.md

 2. Copy config.sample.mk to config.mk

-3. Edit the `config.mk`, specified prefix (PREFIX and DBPREFIX) should exits and must be read, write, execute for current user.
+3. Edit the `config.mk`, specified prefix should exits and must be read, write, execute for current user.

 3. Run `make` and `make install`